ggreer/geoff.greer.fm/_posts/2016-10-10-software-rot.md

 ## Multi-process Firefox

 When it was first written, [Mozilla Firefox](https://en.wikipedia.org/wiki/Firefox) ran everything in a single process.
-After the release of [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome), it was clear than a multi-process model allowed for better security and performance.
+After the release of [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome), it was clear that a multi-process model allowed for better security and performance.
 Mozilla developers quickly began to sketch-out a path to making Firefox multi-process.
 That was in 2007.

 Almost a decade later, Firefox is just now becoming multi-process.
 This delay isn't from lack of trying.
 The teams at Mozilla are talented and driven.
 Still, Chrome was written from scratch in less time than it's taken for Firefox to change.
 There are several reasons for this:

-- Making single process architecture multi-process means changing a *lot* of small things.
+- Making a single process architecture multi-process means changing a *lot* of small things.
 Certain function calls have to be replaced with inter-process communication.
 State can't be stored in shared variables.
 Caches and local databases must handle concurrent access.
 - Firefox needed to be compatible with existing add-ons (or make devs update their add-ons).
 Chrome could create an extention API from scratch.